Helping with Heart

 REACT Mission Statement:

 "The Parker County Responding to Every Assault and Crisis Team is directed to assist Parker County law enforcement agencies in serving the immediate needs of those who have been affected by a traumatic event.
-Our goal shall be to provide compassion and comfort to victims so that our law enforcement officers may return to their other duties."
+Our goal shall be to provide compassion and comfort to victims so that our law enforcement officers may return to their investigations."